microsoft/mdatp-devicecontrol/windows/device/Scenario 7 WPD Policy Sample, e.md

 <details>
-<summary>Add a rule for Allow PDF and XPS Printing to the policy</summary>
+<summary>Add a rule for Deny Wpd Write to the policy</summary>

-   1. Click on "+ Set reusable settings" under Included Id

-   1. Click on *PDF_XPS Printer*

-   1. Click on "Select"

    1. Click on "+ Edit Entry"
-   1. Enter *Allow PDF and XPS Printing* for the name
+   1. Enter *Deny Wpd Write* for the name

-   1. Select *Allow* from "Type"
+   1. Select *Deny* from "Type"
    1. Select *None* from "Options"
-   1. Select *Print* from "Access mask"
+   1. Select *Write* from "Access mask"

    1. Add another entry.
 Click on "+ Add"

-   1. Select *Audit Allowed* from "Type"
+   1. Select *Audit Denied* from "Type"
-   1. Select *Send event* from "Options"
+   1. Select *Show notification and Send event* from "Options"
-   1. Select *Print* from "Access mask"
+   1. Select *Write* from "Access mask"

    1. Click "OK"